 For more than a decade, historic structures in the Pabst Blue Ribbon Brewing complex deteriorated until Joseph A. Zilber, a Milwaukee real-estate developer and local philanthropist, purchased the buildings in August, 2006.
 His vision was to transform the iconic landmark into a beautiful, sustainable neighborhood known simply as The Brewery District.
 During the revitalization of the neighborhood, Gorman & Company saw a vision for the brewery and in April 2013, The Brewhouse Inn & Suites was introduced to the neighborhood.
 Today, The Brewery District is a vibrant, mixed-use, and sustainable neighborhood.

 The Future of Milwaukee's Past

-The Brewery District and our building also gather storm water from rooftops, open areas, and roadways before it enters the combined sewer system.
-This storm water is collected and purified through underground detention reservoirs, porous pavement areas and bioswales integrated in our landscaping.
+The Brewery District and our building also gather stormwater from rooftops, open areas, and roadways before it enters the combined sewer system.
+This stormwater is collected and purified through underground detention reservoirs, porous pavement areas and bioswales integrated into our landscaping.
 Once a 100 percent impervious site, The Brewery now infiltrates over 75 percent of the average annual rainfall and extracts over 85 percent of its pollutants.